|Heather Dyche UNM Coaching History (2015-2022 | 8 seasons)|

-Dyche is also a coach, instructor and scout with the United States Soccer Federation (USSF).
-Dyche is an assistant coach for the US Youth National Team U14 and U15 Girls.
-There, Dyche is granted the opportunity to identify and work with the most talented U15 soccer players in the country and the core of the US team that competed in the 2018 FIFA U-17 Women’s World Cup.
+Dyche is also a coach, instructor, and scout with the United States Soccer Federation (USSF).
+Dyche is an assistant coach for the U14, U15, U16, U17, U18, U19 and U20 US Youth National Teams.
+She helped lead the U20 team to a victory in the CONCACAF World Cup qualifier in the Dominican Republic.
 She also serves on the USSF instructional staff, instructing USSF B- and USSF C-licensed national coaching schools across the country.

 Dyche’s footprint at the elite level spans past the national stage, as she has also assisted for national teams from Antigua, St. Kitts and Nevis and Grenada.

-Dyche serves on the instructional staff for The Confederation of North, Central American and Caribbean Association Football (CONCACAF).
-As the only female of the CONCACAF educational board, Dyche teaches C, D and grassroots courses in order while developing and writing content for all women’s grassroots programs.
+Dyche serves on the instructional staff for The Confederation of North, Central American and Caribbean Association Football (CONCACAF), teaching CONCACAF courses and licensing coaches throughout our confederation.

 Dyche is a US Youth Region IV ODP head coach.
 There, she coaches the team at Olympic Development Interregional events and identifies top players in the region to participate in the Olympic Development Program Regional Team.